 Data is spread among different systems in your company.
 Invoices are in the accounting software, sales activities in LinkedIn and your email, product sales in your in-house system.

 Your processes have been analysed and mapped in Salesforce.
 The system has been tailored to your business needs and not the other way around.

 A design and implementation methodology was followed.
 Stakeholders participated in all phases.
 Testing and training phases were not skipped.
 Implementation is well documented and consistent with best practices.

 Customer 360 gives you true visibility.
 You have gone the extra mile to integrate Salesforce with your systems and information flows as needed.

 Find the right partner and get it right the first time.

 At Robin we implement Salesforce systems that work and are actually used, not just delivered.

-We will be a true partner in your Salesforce implementation journey and help you make the most of your transformation investment.
-What differentiates us is we are fast, reliable and responsive.
+We will be a true partner in your Salesforce implementation journey and helping you make the most of your transformation investment.
+What sets us apart is that we are fast, reliable and responsive.

 Let’s talk today about your Salesforce implementation journey.